OriginQ/VQNET2.0-tutorial-en/source/rst/QTensor.rst

     :param end: ``base ** end`` is the final value of the sequence
     :param nums: number of samples to generate
     :param base: the base of the log space
-    :param dev: device to use,default = 0 ,use cpu device
+    :param device: device to use,default = 0 ,use cpu device
     :param requires_grad: should tensor’s gradient be tracked, defaults to False
     :return: output QTensor